android/architecture-samples/README.md

 ### Maintaining the app

 This sample includes classes and interfaces, such as presenters and contracts, that increase the number of lines of code compared to more traditional projects that do not make use of a particular architecture.
-Before making changes to this version, you should be familiar with the implementation details of an MVP architecture.

 The table below summarizes the amount of code used to implement this version of the app.
 You can use it as a basis for comparison with similar tables provided for each of the other samples in this project.